philipce/nifty/README.md

 ## Getting Started

-Not sure if the install instructions are worth reading?
-Check out a [simple demo project](https://github.com/nifty-swift/Nifty-demo) to help make your mind up.
+Not sure if Nifty is worth the effort of installing?
+Check out a [simple demo project](https://github.com/nifty-swift/Nifty-demo) or peruse the [documentation](https://github.com/nifty-swift/Nifty/blob/master/Documents/Status.md) to help you decide.

 _An Xcode project file will be coming soon, so Xcode users can just use the included project file and skip the rest of the install steps!_